kyma-project/busola/tests/integration/README.md

 ## Prerequisites

-Before testing, you need to copy your cluster's kubeconfig file to `fixtures/kubeconfig.yaml`.
+Before testing, copy your cluster's kubeconfig file to `fixtures/kubeconfig.yaml`.

 Also you need `ACC_AMP_TOKEN` to submit your generated accessibility report to AMP Prtal.